Sikh wedding

 Traditional Sikh wedding is also called "Anand Karaj" or "Blissful Union".
 As in most of world cultures Sikhs have traditions held before the wedding ceremony, at the ceremony and those held after the wedding ceremony.

 "Kurmai" or Engagement is not organized at every Sikh wedding.
-When it is held then it is done a week before the wedding at the "Gurudwara" or at the home of groom.
+When it is held, then it is done a week before the wedding in the "Gurudwara" or in the groom's home.
 A Gurudwara or "the doorway to the guru" is a Sikh place of worship (temple).
 The most important gurudwara is the Harmandir Sahib or Golden Temple in city of Amritsar located in the Indian state of Punjab.

 Kurmai in the Gurudwara includes "Ardaas" (the common Sikh prayer), "Kirtan" (hymns from Sri Guru Granth Sahib) and "langer" (community meal).

-If Kurmai is performed at the home of the groom, the bride arrives there with "kara" (metal bracelet), "kirpan" (ceremonial sword) or traditional sweets.
+If Kurmai is performed in the groom's home, the bride arrives there with "kara" (metal bracelet), "kirpan" (ceremonial sword) or traditional sweets.
 She also brings objects that are believed to be good omen.
 These are coconut, "chhuhare" (dry dates), sugar and money.
 Bride's family gets a a traditional suit and some sweets for the bride.

 "Maiya" is a traditional belief stating that the bride and groom are not allowed to leave their homes or change clothes few days before the wedding.

-"Gana" is a red thread tied to the right wrist of the groom and the left wrist of the bride.
+"Gana" is a red thread tied to the groom's right wrist and the bride's left wrist.
 The gana worn by bride often has objects like cowrie shells, an iron key chain, pearls and a small silken bundle (with some sugar) attached to it.

-Few days before the wedding "vatna" or scented powder which is made of barley flour, turmeric and mustard oil is applied to the bodies of the bride and groom.
+Few days before the wedding "vatna" or scented powder which is applied on the bride's and groom's body.
+The powder is made of barley flour, turmeric and mustard oil.
 After that there is a ritual bath.
-On the evening of the wedding or as Sikhs would say "mehndi ki raat" the henna tattoo is made on the hands and feet of the bride.
+On the evening of the wedding or as Sikhs would say "mehndi ki raat" the henna tattoo is made on bride's hands and feet.

 "Gharoli" ceremony is held in morning of the wedding day in the groom's house.
 During the ceremony the groom's sister-in-law with some female relatives go to a well or Gurudwara to fill a "gharoli" or a special decorated jug with water.
 The water is later used to bath the groom.